Wuben E05 Flashlight Review

 User Interface and Operation

-There’s a single, side, indicating e-switch on the E05.
-It’s a little proud, rounded, and a great level of clicky.
+There’s a single side, indicating e-switch on the E05.
+It’s a little proud, rounded, and has a great level of clicky.
 It’s branded with the “W” of Wuben.
-As I said above regarding the indexed clip: it’s nice that the clip is indexed, because that makes finding this switch very easy.
+As I said above regarding the indexed clip, it’s nice that the clip is indexed, because that makes finding this switch very easy.

 Here’s a user interface table!